Our Services

 Published on: 6/13/2026

-Chronic constipation is commonly caused by lifestyle factors, including low fiber intake, dehydration, and lack of physical activity.
-However, it can also indicate underlying medical conditions such as irritable bowel syndrome (IBS), hypothyroidism, or pelvic floor dysfunction.
+Chronic constipation is most often caused by lifestyle factors such as low fiber intake, dehydration, and physical inactivity.
+However, it can also signal underlying medical conditions like irritable bowel syndrome (IBS), hypothyroidism, or pelvic floor dysfunction.

 Common causes of chronic constipation: